5 ingredients come together to make delectable brown sugar fudge. It’s perfect for the holidays or to indulge a sweet tooth.

 Preparation

 Remove from the heat and pour into a mixing bowl.
 Add the vanilla extract and powdered sugar.
-Mix with an electric mixer on low until the sugar is incorporated, about 3-5 minutes.
+Mix with an electric mixer on low speed until the sugar is incorporated, about 3-5 minutes.
 If you want to use your stand mixer like I did set it to the stir setting.

 Recipe